datadaveshin/CSS-exploration/README.md

 ```

 If you are a newbie, or hazy on what these property values mean, you can check them out here at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/position), but basically, the element can have values for their 'top', 'right', 'bottom', 'left' in pixels, but those take on different meaning depending what the value of the 'position' property means.
 The value 'fixed' means that those directional displacements are relative to the screen's viewport, whereas for the 'relative' property - the elements are placed within the flow of the page, and then the position is adjusted.
 That said, these elements then will of course move when scrolling.

+Anyway, try it out.
+You will see that upon scolling, the pickle will reveal that he was covering a pear.
+As you continue to scroll, you can see how this occured as another pickle will come up beside the pear.
+Basically, the pickle masked the pear from view.
+Now,